louking/members/docs/meetings-admin-reference.rst

         :From:
             defaults to the email address of the :term:`meeting` **Organizer**, but can be updated if desired

-        :option checkboxes:
-            * check **Request Status Report** if the text in the email should mention that a status report is needed
-            * check **Show Action Items** if outstanding action items should be shown in the email

         .. note::
             if any positions which affect meeting attendance have been updated, a nightly job will take care of sending additional :term:`invitations <invite>`

+    :Send Discussion Request:
+        use this to send a discussion request for the meeting.
+A single email is sent to the :term:`invitees <invite>`, suitable for a *reply/all* discussion

+        :Subject:
+            default subject is provided by the system, but can be changed if desired

+        :Message:
+            add additional message to the invitiation if desired

+        :From:
+            defaults to the email address of the :term:`meeting` **Organizer**, but can be updated if desired

     :Generate Docs:
         use this to generate documents associated with the meeting

         .. note::
-            the status report document is automatically created and updated as people write or update their status reports
+            the :term:`status report` document is automatically created and updated as people write or update their status reports

         .. note::
-            for upcoming meetings, a nightly process regenerates documents which were previously generated, in case changes are made which would affect those documents.
-This does not apply to minutes since these are normally generated after the meeting
+            for upcoming meetings, a nightly process regenerates the :term:`agenda`, in case changes are made which would affect it.
+This does not apply to :term:`minutes` since these are normally generated after the meeting

     :Send Email:
-        use this to send email to the :term:`members <member>` on the :term:`meeting` :term:`invite` list.
-Note the default email subject contains the meeting purpose and date, and can be edited
+        use this to send email to the :term:`invitees <invite>`.
+Note the default subject contains the meeting purpose and date, and can be edited

         :Subject:
             default subject is provided by the system, but can be changed if desired